-In my first seat, I have had the opportunity to develop a wide range of capabilities including learning how to use e-disclosure software, developing my legal research skills, and drafting documents such as witness statements and contractual agreements from precedent.
-I have gained experience of commercial litigation and dispute resolution, and a sense of how we can best work with our clients to accomplish their goals.
+During my time at HFW, I have worked in the Fraud and Insolvency, Shipping, and Insurance and Reinsurance departments, and was seconded to Dubai for six months in my third seat.
+I have had the opportunity to develop a wide range of capabilities including learning how to use e-disclosure software, carrying out legal research, interacting with clients and drafting documents such as witness statements, legal opinions, and contractual agreements.
+I have gained experience of commercial litigation, dispute resolution and transactions, and a sense of how we can best work with our clients to accomplish their goals.
 The firm's focus on industry sectors has provided me with significant commercial exposure.
-I have enjoyed the opportunity to attend client events, and there is a good network of other Trainees to socialise with.
+I have enjoyed attending client events, and there is a good network of other trainees to socialise with.